Measuring Atopic Eczema Severity

 SCORAD Index: Intensity measure

-The healthcare provider chooses an area of the body that is a representative area of the extent of atopic eczema.
+The healthcare provider chooses an area of the body that is a representative area of the extent of atopic dermatitis.
 In this area, the intensity of several symptoms (shown below) is assessed using the following scale none (score of 0), mild (score of 1), moderate (score of 2) or severe (score of 3).

 - Erythema (Redness)